jeromemacias/nodium/README.md

     - saucelabs: update SaucLabs status at the end of your test suite
     - jsonServer: start jsonServer before running your test
     - pm2: start and stop pm2 processes
-- assert/
-    - chai: use expect and should from chai using chai-as-expected

 ## Todo

 - write documentation (by now, you can read the code directly)
-- add tests (see https://github.com/jeromemacias/mocha-node-webdriver for usage examples)
 - add more hook helpers